In this vignette, we demonstrate how complex structural types in Presto can be translated into R types (e.g., vectors, list, and tibbles).

 We can list the fields in the table.
 They are named after the Presto types they represent.

-sIt’s possible to have repeated ARRAY
+ARRAYs and MAPsIt’s possible to have repeated ARRAYs and

-Repeated Presto type | R type |
+| Repeated Presto type | R type |

-ARRAY of ARRAY | not supported |
+| ARRAY of ARRAY | not supported |

-ARRAY of MAP | unnamed list of named typed vectors |
+| ARRAY of MAP | unnamed list of named typed vectors |

-We are not supporting nested ARRAY
+We are not supporting nested ARRAYs at the moment

 although it’s technically possible in Presto.

-s, we translate the
+For ARRAYs of MAPs, we translate the

-container into an unnamed list and each of the
+ARRAY container into an unnamed list and each of the

-element into a named typed vector.
+MAP element into a named typed vector.

 We first create an array-of-maps table by using the

-create_array_of_maps_table()
+create_array_of_maps_table() function.

 We can check if the table now exists in Presto.